eat-sleep-code/tiny-bandit/README.md

 Interested in adding your own simple game to this project?
 If so, here are a few guidelines.

 - Your game must be written in Python 3 and utilize the current PyGame library
-- Your game must run in a self-contained folder
+- Your game must run in a self-contained sub folder
 - Your game must expose a base class called `Game`
 - Your game must expect no more than two external button inputs